Rollcloud/fireflies/README.md

 # Fireflies

-Use real-world data to simulate fireflies realistically with a Pico and LEDs.
+Data-driven simulation of fireflies using a Pico and LEDs.

 The LEDs simulate individual fireflies using characteristics described in the following papers: